yehiarasheed/GP-Auto-Rayan-Performer-Bot/README.md

    - Go to the Manage Packages section.
    - Install `UiPath.Excel.Activities`.
    - Install `UiPath.System.Activities`.
+>[!NOTE]
+>I managed the logs directly within the workflow instead of delegating them to a config file for simplicity purposes.
 ### Dependencies

 This project requires the following dependencies: